UCITS ETFs — Ireland's Structural Advantage

 1. 1

 Check the ISIN prefix.
-Irish-domiciled funds have ISINs beginning with IE — for example, VWCE's ISIN is IE00BK5BQT80.
-This is the most reliable method.
+Irish-domiciled funds explicitly use ISINs beginning with IE — for example, VWCE's ISIN is IE00BK5BQT80.
+This remains the most legally robust verification method.

 2. 2